intel/dffml/docs/arch/alice/discussion/0023/reply_0044.md

 - Map actives in recorded / streamed sessions to link up issues, branches, prs, chats, etc.
-- External Service Elixir for github actions tokens
+- External Service Elixir for github token rate limiting
 - https://github.com/rusterlium/rustler
 - AI that looked at codebase and generated property based testing (like fuzz testing)
   - Try to call the functions